5 Most Common Materials for Removable Insulation

 - Low heat storage

-- Must be selective in choice ceramic fiber blanket, as some have been found to be carcinogenic
+- Must be selective in your of choice ceramic fiber blankets, as some have been found to be carcinogenic

 - There are other, less expensive, options for lower temperature range hot insulation applications

 - Not a great option for cold insulation applications